-Since the closing of our school buildings resulting from the Covid-19 Pandemic, Alexandria City Public Schools (ACPS) has continued to provide students and families with various educational opportunities.
+Since the closing of our school buildings resulting from the COVID-19 pandemic, ACPS has continued to provide students and families with various educational opportunities.
 Our school division has provided students and families access to technology, instructional learning materials, educational resources, meals, and support services during the crisis.

 Our Enhanced Continuity of Learning Plan 1.0 addressed student and staff needs following the school buildings closing; Enhanced Continuity of Learning Plan 2.0 extended and redefined educational resources available to students, including both instructional packets, synchronous learning, asynchronous learning, and online lessons; Continuity of Learning Plan 3.0: Summer Learning through Engagement and Enrichment for All Plan addressed learning loss, engagement, and enrichment; and the Enhanced Continuity of Learning Plan 4.0: Reimagining Schools is aligned with global, national, federal, state, and local guidelines.

 The Virtual PLUS+ Phased Reentry Plan (5.0) ensures a safe and healthy learning environment for our students, staff, and families.
 This plan continues to ensure fidelity to Virtual PLUS+ while planning for a phased in approach for reopening schools and buildings.
 As we work to reopen, we will continue to seek feedback from our leaders, staff, students, families, and community as well as provide progress updates based upon data and feasibility factors.
 This 5.0 plan will start on November 5 and expand through the second semester.

 Reentry Phase 2: Elementary School Students, Including English Learner Students Who Opt for In-Person Learning